 Whether and when to have breast reconstruction in Seattle or Alaska is a very personal decision.
 As part of a mastectomy/reconstruction surgical team, Dr. Wandra Miles understands the challenges women can face during this difficult time.
 She often works with patients who are referred to her by their general surgeon, and she tailors surgery to meet the needs of each individual.
 "Each patient is unique in more than just their physical attributes," she says.
 "We work to understand other aspects of their lives, like the amount of downtime they can afford, to make sure we offer the best choice for each woman."

 Find out more about breast reconstruction by making an appointment with Dr. Miles.
 She will be happy to meet with you before your mastectomy if that's possible.
-You can see her downtown in her offices in the Cabrini Medical Tower on Boren Avenue.
+You can see her downtown at Swedish Plastics and Aesthetics in the Cabrini Medical Tower on Boren Avenue.
 Request a consultation with her today.

 During your appointment with Dr. Miles, she'll examine you and educate you about the different approaches to breast reconstruction.
 One relies on tissue expanders and breast implants.
 Some Seattle women will benefit more from the other approach, which uses a flap of tissue from your own body - either your back or your abdomen - to re-create the breast mound.
 Both have advantages Dr. Miles will review with you.
 She'll guide you in making decisions that are best for your health, your self-image and your lifestyle.